| Written by Mark Buzinkay

 THE VALUE OF FEEDBACK IN SAFETY TRAINING

 As accurate feedback improves learning skills, clarifies safety learning, and reinforces strong communication among workers, there are different ways to obtain feedback.
 One is by using reflection.
 For the learning to occur by reflection, the learners should recapture and re-evaluate their previous experiences (18).
 Encouraging individual thinking, group discussions, exchanging ideas, comparing training notes, and organizing roundtable discussions might leverage learning by reflection, supported by training data obtained during the session.
-In summary, formal, and informal feedback is important in boosting workers’ learning relative to safety.
+In summary, formal and informal feedback is important in boosting workers’ learning relative to safety.

 emergency-response-training-1